The Herbs: Comics

-A comic strip based on the series was drawn by Bill Mevin.
+A comic strip based on the series was drawn by Bill Mevin and published in Pippin comic.

 Episodes

 There were 13 episodes of The Herbs and 32 of The Adventures of Parsley.
 The entire collection is available on DVD in a two-disc set.

 Home releases

-In 1989, Tempo Video released three videos of the Herbs, each with four episodes and omitting Strawberry Picking.
+In 1989, Tempo Video released three videos of The Herbs, each with four episodes and omitting "Strawberry Picking".

 In October 1989, the Strawberry Picking episode of The Herbs appeared on the BBC video release of "Watch with Mother the Next Generation" (BBCV 4280) along with Tales of the Riverbank, Pogles' Wood, Mary, Mungo and Midge and Barnaby the Bear.

-On 14 June 1993, Castle Communications Plc released three videos of The Herbs with exciting episodes on each one in a slightly different combination than the earlier Tempo tapes, including Strawberry Picking, but omitting Parsley's Birthday Party.
+On 14 June 1993, Castle Communications Plc released three videos of The Herbs with episodes on each one in a slightly different combination than the earlier Tempo tapes, including Strawberry Picking, but omitting Parsley's Birthday Party.

+In 2008 Abbey Kids released a DVD set containing all 13 episodes of the Herbs along with the 32 episodes of The Adventures of Parsley.